adaptris/adaptris.github.io/_posts/2020-05-19-interlok-verify-feeding-sonar.markdown

 Config test attempts to unmarshal the config based on `bootstrap.properties` and executes the component `init()` and `prepare()` for the unmarshaled config.

-An output taken from [interlok-hello-world](https://github.com/adaptris-labs/interlok-hello-world) looks something like:
+An output taken from [interlok-hello-world](https://github.com/adaptris-labs/interlok-hello-world) looks something like this:

 ```text
 Bootstrap of Interlok 3.10-SNAPSHOT(2020-05-17:04:02:24 UTC) complete